-- Noise offences (eg causing unnecessary noise, sounding horn at night)
+- Noise offences (eg causing unnecessary noise, sounding the horn at night)

 - Load offences (eg exceeding weight restriction)

-- Cycle and motorcycle offences (eg cycle on foot path, not wearing protective headgear for motorcyclists)
+- Cycle and motorcycle offences (eg cycling on the footpath, not wearing protective headgear for motorcyclists)

 The increased £100 endorsable fixed penalty notice applies to a range of existing offences including: